How to Define the main() Program¶

 changed between runs, however, as described in

 Customizing the Run Manager.
-More information on G4RunManager
+More information on G4RunManager in

 general is found in Run.